-- 4.1 TCSP licensees are required to identify, assess and take effective action to mitigate their ML/TF risks.
-By adopting a risk-based approach, TCSP licensees can allocate resources in the most efficient way with proper priorities so that the greatest risk receives the highest attention. - 4.2 TCSP licensees can apply appropriate control and oversight to new and existing customers by determining: - (a) the extent of CDD to be performed; - (b) the level of ongoing monitoring to be applied to the relationship with customers; and - (c) the measures to mitigate any ML/TF risks identified. - 4.3 TCSP licensees should be able to demonstrate to the Registrar that the extent of CDD and ongoing monitoring of customer relationship is appropriate in view of their customers' ML/TF risks. - 4.4 TCSP licensees may assess the ML/TF risks of an individual customer by assigning a ML/TF risk rating to their customers.
+- 4.2 TCSP licensees should identify and assess the ML/TF risks that may arise in relation to: - (a) the development of new products and new business practices, including new delivery mechanisms; and - (b) the use of new or developing technologies for both new and pre-existing products. - 4.3 TCSP licensees should undertake the risk assessment prior to the launch of the new products, new business practices, or the use of new or developing technologies, and should take appropriate measures to manage and mitigate the risks identified. - 4.4 TCSP licensees can apply appropriate control and oversight to new and existing customers by determining: - (a) the extent of CDD to be performed; - (b) the level of ongoing monitoring to be applied to the relationship with customers; and - (c) the measures to mitigate any ML/TF risks identified. - 4.5 TCSP licensees should be able to demonstrate to the Registrar that the extent of CDD and ongoing monitoring of customer relationship is appropriate in view of their customers' ML/TF risks.

+4.6 TCSP licensees may assess the ML/TF risks of an individual customer by assigning a ML/TF risk rating to their customers.
 While there is neither an agreed set of risk factors nor a single methodology to apply these risk factors in determining the ML/TF risk rating of customers, the following factors may be considered: